12 Best London Food Markets

 Old Spitalfields Market

-Spitalfields is less of a street food market in London; it’s more about bars and restaurants, as well as clothes and trinkets.
-I prefer some of the other London street food markets as there is a bit of a chain focus here.
+Spitalfields is less about food and more about bars, restaurants, clothes and trinkets.
+I prefer some of the other London street food markets as there’s a chain focus here.

 Saying that, they’re nice ones like Leon which officially became a chain by opening the third branch of their healthy fast food restaurant in Spitalfields.